 With the tremendous growth of mobile app development globally, Swift has added a new dimension to the developer community adding more fuel to the fire.
 Swift is a programming language launched by Apple Inc. in 2014 at the Worldwide Developers Conference (WWDC) event.
-It quickly became one of the fastest-growing languages as it makes the software incredibly fast and safe by design which is definitely a huge plus for enterprise app development.
+It quickly became one of the fastest-growing languages as it makes the software incredibly fast and safe by design which is definitely a huge plus for mobile app development.
 Moreover, swift has gone open source under Apache license.

 Swift is a compiled programming language created for iOS, OS X, watchOS and tvOS apps that builds on the best of C and Objective-C. It is designed to work with Apple’s Cocoa and Cocoa Touch frameworks.
 It is built with the LLVM (Low-Level Virtual Machine) compiler which is included in Xcode 6 beta and uses the Objective-C runtime allowing Objective-C, Objective-C++, and Swift code to run within a single program.
 From the disclosures made by the specialists, it is clear that Swift is an innovatively better programming language for iPhone application development.

 Types, variables and scoping: In Swift, many common classes like NSString, NSArray, and NSDictionary have been promoted to the language’s core and can be manipulated directly.
 Swift supports three levels of access control: public, private & internal.
 Private control is accessible only in containing source file and internal control is accessible in containing module while public control is accessible from any module.